ilastik/ilastik.github.io/documentation/basics/installation.md

 **Important note: It is not sufficient to download the Trial version of CPLEX since its solver can only handle very small problem sizes.
 Please make sure, the correct version is downloaded as described here.**

 ### Windows

+Run the installer by double clicking the executable that you've downloaded.

 On Windows, there are typically no further modifications needed after installing CPLEX.
 After successful installation, the *Automatic Tracking Workflow* is displayed on the Start-Screen of ilastik.